rkroban/AppleALCTool/README.md

 **What's new:**

-* Main.py has been renamed to scan.py

-* scan.py will print the audio codec id in command prompt when run
+* Scan.py now outputs the audio codec and layoud ids of the user's device